Phulkari: Usage

 Accordingly, in the past, as soon as a girl was born, mothers and grandmothers would start embroidering Baghs and Phulkaris, which were to be given away at the time of marriage.
 Depending on the status of the family, the parents would give dowry of 11 to 101 Baghs and Phulkaris.
 It was also passed from one generation to the next as an heirloom.

 Phulkaris and bagh were worn by women all over Punjab during marriage festivals and other joyous occasions.
 They were embroidered by the women for their own use and use of other family members and were not for sale in the market.

-Thus, it was purely a domestic art which not only satisfied their inner urge for creation but brought colour into day-to-day life.
-In this way, it is a folk art.
+Fifty-two different types of phulkari once existed, but they have been reduced to less than a handful in the 21st century.
+Women were formerly able to embroider without the use of tracing blocks.
+Most contemporary embroiderers can no longer do so and use tracing blocks.
+According to handloom and handicraft traditions expert Jasleen Dhamija, "The embroidery form became more or less extinct.
+Nobody promoted these."
+Poor treatment from the Indian fashion industry has also been partially blamed for its decline.